rennleon/holberton-system_engineering-devops/0x14-mysql/README.md

 # 0x14.
 MySQL

-Inthis project I learned how to configure `mysql` for master-slave replication.
+On this project I learned how to configure `mysql` for master-slave replication.

 **Useful links**